IdleHandsApps/IHParallaxNavigationController/README.md

 ## Do To

-* Finish ReadeMe
-* Pull out TransparentNavBar into a seperate Pod, as its unrelated really
+* Pull out TransparentNavBar into a seperate Pod as its really a seperate feature